apache/arrow/docs/source/cpp/streaming_execution.rst

 processing has begun.
 This means we must supply the schema for a source node separately from the data itself.

-Struct to hold the data generator definition:
+Here we define a struct to hold the data generator definition.
+This includes in-memory batches, schema and a function that serves as a data generator :

 .. literalinclude:: ../../../cpp/examples/arrow/execution_plan_documentation_examples.cc
   :language: cpp